 58. What percentage of students go on to graduate or professional schools?

 59. What are your school's feeder institutions for graduate and professional degrees?

 60. What kind of housing choices are there?

-61. What percentage of students lives in campus housing?
+61. What percentage of students live in campus housing?

-62. Are dormitories an option after the freshmen year?
+62. Are dormitories an option after freshman year?

 63. How are roommates assigned?

 66. What percentage of students belong to a sorority or fraternity?